 We know that educated girls have better lives and seek positive changes in society, yet only 39% of girls in Tanzania go to secondary school, and only 3% go on to tertiary education.

 In partnership with GLAMI (Girls Livelihood and Mentorship Initiative), AfricAid works to address the issue of poor educational outcomes for adolescent girls at two key stages of their development.
 We work with younger girls to help them stay in school and complete lower secondary school, and take the next step on their personal journey.
 We work with older adolescent girls who have already gone part of the way to succeeding in their educational endeavors.
 With this cohort, our focus is on building leadership skills, as well as personal qualities like confidence and resilience, and supporting them to succeed well beyond secondary school.

 Through extensive research on best practices and successful models throughout East Africa, the AfricAid team developed a leadership and life skills training curriculum – the Kisa Curriculum – and identified a number of essential programs and activities.
-Africa (Tanzania), a Tanzanian NGO, was registered in 2010 and took on the responsibility of implementing the Kisa Project.
+The Kisa Project is implemented by our sister organization, GLAMI (Girls Livelihood and Mentorship Initiative), a Tanzanian NGO.

 In 2001, 16 year old Ashley Shuyler founded AfricAid, following a life-changing trip to Tanzania five years earlier.
 During that trip, she met many children her age who did not have the opportunity to go to school.
 She learned that girls, in particular, face significant challenges in trying to obtain an education.
 Realizing that this leads to a cycle of poverty – and recognizing just how powerful girls’ education can be in changing the futures of individuals and communities – she established AfricAid to help transform the landscape of opportunity for young women in Tanzania.